autonomousvision/kitti360Scripts/kitti360scripts/evaluation/semantic_3d/README.md

 ###########################################################################

+# Segmentation and Bounding Box Detection

-This file describes the KITTI-360 3D semantic segmentation benchmark that consists of 42 test windows.
+This section describes the KITTI-360 3D scene understanding benchmark that consists of 42 test windows for evaluating 3D semantic segmentation, 3D instance segmentation as well as 3D bounding box detection.
+These tasks are evaluated on the `test1` split of KITTI-360.

 ## Train/Val Data ##